Warfaze: 1984–1995

-জীবনধারা (Jibon Dhara) and অসামাজিক (Oshamajik) (1996–1998)
+1996–1998

-The band released the album Jibondhara in 1996 December, with a line-up of vocal- Sunjoy, guitar- Kamal, bass & vocal- Babna Karim, drums- Tipu, and guest keyboardist Fuad played together on the same album.
-Iqbal Asif Jewel joined as guest backup vocal and Ruchi backup vocal (guest).

-Iqbal Asif Jewel joined as a guitarist and second vocalist from another rock band, Legend.
-Babna had to leave for his career and study in the U.S.A. therefore he was replaced by Saidus Sumon who played for Oshamajik 1 April 1998.
-After completing Oshamajik Sunjoy left for his personal career.
+The band released the album Jibondhara in December 1996, with Sunjoy on vocals, Kamal on guitars, Babna on bass and vocals, Tipu on drums and guest keyboardist, Fuad played together on the same album.
+Ruchi joined as a guest backup vocalist.
+During the same period, Iqbal Asif Jewel joined as a guitarist and second vocalist from another rock band, Legend.
+Babna had to leave for his career and study in the U.S.A. and therefore he was replaced by Saidus Sumon who played for the Oshamajik album on 1 April 1998.
+After completing Oshamajik, Sunjoy left to pursue his career in 1999.
+Around the same time, Sumon left the band to pursue a career both as a solo artist, and with his band Aurthohin.

-Sumon left to pursue a career both as a solo artist with his band Aurthohin and Biju joined replacing Sumon.
-Iqbal Asif Jewel left the band to join Miles.
-Fuad Ibne Rabbi also left the band for his personal career.
+Then Biju joined as a bassist, replacing Sumon.
+Iqbal Asif Jewel left the band to join Miles as well as Fuad Ibne Rabbi, who left for his career.

-আলো (Alo) and মহারাজ (Moharaj) (2000–2003)
+1999–2008

 The band underwent many changes in line-up over the next eight years.
 Their guitarist Balam, replaced Iqbal Asif Jewel.
-Mizan replaced Sunjoy on vocals while Shams became a keyboard player from 1999 and Biju as bass.
-Tipu and Kamal stood in their position still.
-This line-up released the album Aalo আলো (Light) in 2000.
+From 1999, Mizan replaced Sunjoy on vocals, Shams on keyboard and Biju on bass.
+Tipu and Kamal held their previous positions.
+This line-up released the album Alo আলো (Light) in 2001.

 However, 2002 marked changes in the line-up once again with Mizan leaving the band for personal reasons and Kamal leaving the band for his personal and family issues.
-Kamal joined Sumon's band Aurthohin in 2006.
-Balam, who had already sung three notable songs in the album 'Alo' took up vocal & guitar duties as Mizan left and Sazzad was recruited from Metal Maze as the lead guitarist replacing Kamal.
-Bass player Biju left for Canada for his study and career.
-All the while, Tipu solely held the band together for its existence and recruited Cézanne as the bassist of the emerging progressive metal band Artcell.
-Later Balam departed to pursue a solo career as a commercial pop artist.

-Kamal rejoined the band in 2007 and the band recruited Oni Hasan from the band Vibe, resulting in a major change in their sound, with neoclassical metal influences especially in live performances.
+Kamal later joined Sumon's band Aurthohin in 2006.
+With Mizan's departure from the band, Balam took up vocal & guitar duties.
+Sazzad was recruited from Metal Maze as the lead guitarist replacing Kamal.
+Biju left the band to pursue higher education in Canada.
+All the while, throughout all these drastic changes, Tipu solely held the band together.
+Cézanne was then recruited as the bassist of the emerging progressive metal band Artcell.
+Later on, Balam departed to pursue a solo career as a commercial pop artist.
+Kamal rejoined the band in 2007.
+The band recruited Oni Hasan from the band Vibe right after.
+This resulted in a major change in their tone and sound, with neoclassical metal influences especially in live performances.